wasn-eu/CubeCell_Getting_Started/README.md

 - connect the micro USB of the USB board to your computer

-If you have a Indoor/ModularNode or CubeCell board just connect the micro USB to your computer
+If you have a IndoorNode or CubeCell board just connect the micro USB to your computer.

+If you have a ModularNode connect the supplied USB cable to your computer.

 The drivers for the Silabs CP210x USB to serial adapter should be installed automatically via windows update.
 If not you can download it [here](https://www.silabs.com/documents/public/software/CP210x_Universal_Windows_Driver.zip).